sylvahh/afarica-fe-assessment/README.md

 **Technology Stack:**
 - ReactJS (with TypeScript): A robust and efficient frontend library for building user interfaces.
-- Other Tools: Render for deployment, GitHub for version control.
+- Other Tools: Vercel for deployment, GitHub for version control.

 **Project Structure:**
 The codebase is organized to ensure modularity and scalability.
 Key directories include: